koala-interactive/frenchkiss.js/README.md

 ### Minimal code

-Tell FrenchKiss what to returns by simply giving it a table object, where the key is the search reference and the value is the already-translated string.
+Tell FrenchKiss what to return by simply giving it a table object, where the key is the search reference and the value is the already-translated string.

 ```js
 import frenchkiss from 'frenchkiss';